scaccoman/poisoned-apple/README.md

 # poisonedApple
-Excel keylogger + data collection server
+Excel keylogger + Data collection server

-Recently someone tried to scam me, promising to send me a huge amount of money to my bank account and he needed my bank account information.
+Recently someone tried to scam me, promising to send a huge amount of money to my bank account and he needed my bank account information.

 Guess what?
 I'll play the game. d:$D